thorhj/dnd-session-0-checklist/README.md

 Discuss how long you think this campaign will run for, will characters be able to reach level 9? level 14?
 How many sessions you expect the campaign go?

 - **In-game adventurers**\
 What can PCs expect from being an adventurer?
-Are adventurers all heroes? or are they perhaps members of an adventuring guild? or are they all pirates on a pirate ship? perhaps they are all members of a faction?
+Are adventurers all heroes, or are they perhaps members of an adventuring guild?
+Or are they all pirates on a pirate ship?
+Perhaps they are all members of a faction?
 Do Adventurers have 'normal lives' during downtime?
 How do NPCs generally view adventurers?
 Is it favorable? or are they looked down upon because they cause more trouble than good?
 Or perhaps because only the desperate take up the adventuring life?
+Is this perception different based on culture?

 - **In-game politics and factions**\
-What are the various factions at play? can PCs join or already start as members of a faction?
+What are the various factions at play?
+Can PCs join or already start as members of a faction?
 What kind of government do the PCs live under?
 Is it a feudal system?
 A magocracy?
 A republic?
 A tribe?
 Will the PCs be able to choose to change factions or move to live under a different form of government?
 What impact does the 'standard adventurer' have on the political landscape?
 Can the PCs go beyond what the 'standard adventurer' can do?
 Can the PCs effect change on the political landscape?
 Can PCs become part of the government?
 Can PCs even overthrow the government?

-- **Start/Standing**\
+- **Start/standing**\
 Are characters starting at 1st level, or perhaps at a higher level?
-If they are starting off as a higher level, are these characters members of a town? a guild? a religion?
+If they are starting off as a higher level, are these characters members of a town?
+A guild?
+A religion?
 How long have they been members?
 How did the character get their higher levels?
 During this time, have these character somehow earned some minor notoriety?

 - **Character Context**\
-DMs you may want to consider covering the kinds of things that character may know vs what the player may know & the distinction in-between.
-The character has potentially lived 15+ years in this setting & may know things that a player would not.
-DMs, if meta-gaming is a concern for you, this is another place where you can break it down, & how you handle it.
+DMs you may want to consider covering the kinds of things that character may know vs what the player may know and the distinction in-between.
+The character has potentially lived 15+ years in this setting and may know things that a player would not.
+DMs, if meta-gaming is a concern for you, this is another place where you can break it down, and how you handle it.
 How can a player have access to something the character may know, should know, will know?
-Do they roll for this?
+Do they ask to roll for this?
 Do they automatically become told this knowledge by the DM when circumstances trigger it?
 Can players freely ask?
 Perhaps you use a mix of all of the above.

-## Backgrounds, feats and mounts
+## Backgrounds and feats

 - **Backgrounds**\
 How do backgrounds effect the characters lifestyle?
 Do you as a DM limited any backgrounds?
 Do you use backgrounds as all?
 If you do, do you want final approval of each background selection?
-Do you allow players to tweak or home-brew their own backgrounds?
-Have you home-brewed any background for you to use in you campaign?
+Do you allow players to tweak or homebrew their own backgrounds?
+Have you homebrewed any background for you to use in you campaign?

 - **Feats**\
 Do feats, like the Actor feat, effect backgrounds and the characters lifestyle?
 Do you as a DM limit any feats?
 If you allow feats, do you want final approval of each feat selection?
 Do you allow for the Unearthed Arcana Feats?
-Have you home-brewed any Feats for use in your campaign?
+Have you homebrewed any Feats for use in your campaign?
 Have you tweaked some of the stock feats?
-Do you restrict or allow the Lucky feat?
+Do you restrict or allow any feat in particular?

-- **Mounts**\
-As a DM, do you allow mounts?
-How do you handle mounts?
-Do you employ the 'unstated mount rule'?
-Can PCs eventually obtain exotic mounts? flying mounts?
-Keep in mind, that this ruling can devalue or raise the value of some feats & class features of the game.
-For those of you wondering what the 'Unstated mount rule' is; It is an house-rule by some DMs that; If you do not make the DM go out of his way to search the book for mounted combat rules, then the DM will not go out of his/her way to help your mount find an unfortunate death.
-Know that despite my unfavorable wording of this rule, it is a fair rule & has been around D&D for quite a long time.

 ## Genereal mechanic rules
 - **Ready an Action**\